tdwg/dwc/docs/rdf/index.md

 The following points about the Example 22 should be noted:

 1. In RDF/XML use the `rdf:about` attribute of an `rdf:Description` element to specify an IRI identifier used with the subject ID term, i.e., the value of `dwc:identificationID` is an HTTP IRI and SHOULD therefore be used with the `rdf:about` attribute.
 The `dcterms:identifier` property MAY also be used to express the primary identifier for the subject resource as a literal.
 In Example 22, the HTTP IRI is considered the primary identifier for the Identification instance so it is included as a string value of `dcterms:identifier` as well as the IRI of the subject resource.
 Refer to [Section 2.2.1](#221-identifying-subject-resources-using-iris-normative) and [2.2.2](#222-associating-a-string-identifier-with-a-subject-resource-normative) for more details.
-2. Data providers who want to relate a subject resource to related non-literal resources SHOULD use [object properties](http://www.w3.org/TR/owl-primer/#Object_Properties) (i.e., properties which relate IRI-identified instances to other IRI-identified instances) from a well-known vocabulary or ontology.
+2. Data providers who want to relate a subject resource to related non-literal resources SHOULD use [object properties](http://www.w3.org/TR/owl-primer/#Object_Properties) (i.e., properties that relate IRI-identified instances to other IRI-identified instances) from a well-known vocabulary or ontology.
 Darwin Core does not generally define object properties that connect its core classes and in those cases users will have to find object properties outside of Darwin Core (see the [Darwin Core informative ancillary web page](https://github.com/tdwg/rdf/blob/master/DwCAncillary.md)] for examples).
 In this example, the term `dwciri:toTaxon` (see [Section 2.7.4](#274-description-of-a-taxonomic-entity-normative)) is used to relate the `dwc:Identification` instance to a taxon instance.
 (Please note that this is for illustration purposes only and this guide takes no position on the nature of taxa or taxon concepts or whether the resource used in this example is actually a taxon or not.)
 3. If an identified object of a triple is a non-literal resource ([Section 2.4.2](#242-non-literal-object-resources-normative)), RDF REQUIRES that it be referenced by an IRI.
 Although the UUID "d79c11aa-29c1-102b-9a4a-00304854f820:col20120721" is a globally unique and hopefully persistent identifier for the taxon, it is not an IRI.
 Catalog of Life has created an IRI from the UUID in the form of an LSID:

 ```xml